Lego Vidiyo: Lego Brawls

-The Lego Vidiyo app was released on March 1, 2021, and is the mobile app for the Lego Vidiyo theme.
-It is available for the operating systems iOS and Android.
-The app allows the user to choose different songs from the app, scan minifigure characters with the BeatBits to unlock digital effects and set the stage to perform their own 60-second music video.
-It can also send the music video to other the users in the app.
+Lego Brawls, a crossover mobile fighting game, includes Punk Pirate as an unlockable character as well as other Vidiyo elements.

 Other merchandise

 The Vidiyo brand has also produced clothing and accessories for children and young adults, including collaborations with Adidas in 2021.

 Awards and nominations

 In May 2021, Lego Vidiyo was awarded "Smart Toy Awards 2021" and also "Innovation" by the World Economic Forum.